bitextor/bitextor/docs/CONFIG.md

 documentAlignerThreshold: 0.1
 ```

-* `alignerCmd`: command to call the external MT script
+* `alignerCmd`: command to call the external MT script; the MT system must read documents (one sentence per line) from standard input, and write the translation, with the **same number of lines**, to standard output
 * `translationDirection`: the direction of the translation system, specified as '`srcLang`2`trgLang`'; default is lang1->lang2
 * `documentAlignerThreshold`: threshold for discarding document pairs with a very low TF/IDF similarity score; this option takes values in [0,1] and is 0.1 by default

 ## Segment alignment

 After document alignment, the next step in the pipeline is segment alignment.
-This can be carried out by using [hunalign](http://mokk.bme.hu/resources/hunalign/) or [bleualign](https://github.com/rsennrich/Bleualign).
+This can be carried out by using [hunalign](https://github.com/bitextor/hunalign) or [bleualign](https://github.com/bitextor/bleualign-cpp).
 The first one uses a bilingual lexicon and is best suited for the `DIC` option of `documentAligner`; the second one uses MT and is only available if one of the options based on MT has been specified in `documentAligner`.

 ```yaml
 sentenceAligner: bleualign